-Duty of Disclosure: When you complete an insurance application you are required to disclose every matter you know about your health, occupation, sport activities and income.
+Duty to take reasonable care not to make a misrepresentation: When you complete an insurance application, you are required to disclose every matter you know about your health, occupation, sport activities and income that would be relevant to the insurer's decision to offer a policy to you.

 When you make a claim, the insurer will generally write to your doctor or Medicare to obtain your health history.
-If the insurer finds information in your medical history that you failed to disclose, they may void or cancel the policy, which may mean you may not receive any benefit.
+If the insurer finds information in your medical history that you failed to disclose, they may void or cancel the policy, which could result in you not receiving any benefit.

-Exclusion: The insurance company may exclude a hazardous sport/activity or pre- existing medical condition, which means you will not be covered if you become injured, sick or die from anything listed as an exclusion.
+Exclusion: The insurance company may exclude a hazardous sport/activity or preexisting medical condition, which means you will not be covered if you become injured, sick or die from the excluded activity or medical condition.
+The insurer will notify you of any exclusion prior to the policy being accepted.